BMM: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

-Before applying for the course, candidates must note that they must look at the eligibility requirements.
+Before applying for the course, students need to note that they have to look at the eligibility requirements.
 The following are a few of the requirements for admission to BMM course in India:

-• The applicant must have completed Class 12 or an equivalent test from a recognised board in either the Arts, Science, or Commerce streams.
+• The applicant must have completed Class 12 or an equivalent exam from a recognised board in either the Arts, Science, or Commerce streams.

-• If a candidate falls under one of the following categories: physically impaired, scheduled caste, or scheduled tribe, they may request a 5% overall aggregate relaxation.
+• If a candidate also need to falls under one of the categories like physically impaired, scheduled caste, or scheduled tribe then they may request a 5% overall aggregate relaxation.

 AskShikshaGPT on App